JulyOT/JulyOT/docs/blog/2022-07-15-nanoframework-networking-azure.md

 > IMPORTANT: because the certificate above is not issued by a Certificate Authority it won't be recognized as a valid certificate.
 If you want to access the nanoFramework device with your browser, for example, you'll have to add the (CRT file)[WebServer.Sample\webserver-cert.crt] as a trusted one.
 On Windows, you just have to double click on the CRT file and then click "Install Certificate...".

-You can of course use the routes as defined earlier.
-Both will work, event or route with the notion of controller.
+You can use event or controller or both.
+Anything that has been explained before without HTTPS will also work with HTTPS.

 ## MQTT loves .NET nanoFramework!